 Do AI Crawlers Prefer Markdown?

 Every few weeks someone posts with total confidence that AI crawlers love Markdown, or that they ignore it entirely.
 Nobody seems to run the test.
-So we did: same URL, two formats, four crawlers.
+So we did: same URL, two formats, five crawlers.
 They don't agree with each other.

 Half the GEO industry will tell you AI crawlers love Markdown.
 The other half says it makes no difference.
 Almost nobody has the data to back either claim.
-We built the test that people keep talking about but nobody seems to actually run: every public page on trakkr.ai gets randomly served as either Markdown or HTML, that assignment stays locked to the URL, and we track what four different AI crawlers do with each version.
+We built the test that people keep talking about but nobody seems to actually run: every public page on trakkr.ai gets randomly served as either Markdown or HTML, that assignment stays locked to the URL, and we track what five different AI crawlers do with each version.

 What I find more interesting is actually underneath the headline results.
 Once you strip the nav, scripts, and tracking pixels out of a typical HTML page, what's left is just the answer.
-The Markdown version is roughly a quarter of the size.
+The Markdown version is about a fifth of the size.
 Cheaper to fetch, faster to parse.
 If retrieval cost ever becomes a routing signal inside the AI labs (and I'd bet it already is in at least one of them), that's the thing to watch.
 Numbers below refresh every Monday.

 The experiment